DON'T MISS OUT

 Budgeting best practices for business

 A great business budget creates a clear connection between your day-to-day operations and financial resources.
-It can help you navigate tough business decisions and even help you identify areas for growth.
-But an effective budget doesn’t happen overnight.
-As you create and reflect on your business budget, keep these small business budget best practices in mind:
+It can even help you navigate tough business decisions and even help you identify areas for growth, but an effective budget doesn’t happen overnight.

 • Consider how every change in expenses or income will trickle down to your budget.
 Hiring a new employee doesn’t just mean you’re adding another salary but can also translate to changes in payroll taxes, benefits, and other expenses.
 Any time you adjust your business budget, consider the consequences.